Sachin-Mehan/Free-Mistral-Chat-Bot/README.md

 A simple, interactive chat bot built with [Streamlit](https://streamlit.io/) and powered by [Mistral AI](https://docs.mistral.ai/), using LangChain.

 This project is designed as a learning tool and collaboration space for developers interested in building AI chat apps.
-I'm new to GitHub and open-source projects, and this is my first step toward learning by doing — and hopefully, with your help, improving!
+I'm new to GitHub and open-source projects, and this is my first step toward learning by doing, and hopefully, with your help, improving!

 ---